talbotfoundry/k8s-kvm/README.md

 Your virtual machines should be created.
 It may take several minutes to download the image the first time, but it'll cache it in case you wish to rebuild the cluster.

-*If* You get any screw messages about image pool conflicts, try running:
+*If* You get any screwy messages about image pool conflicts, try running:

 ```
 virsh pool-destroy images